jonpalmisc/libsubnet/README.md

 ```

 The code above would create a subnet with the same base address and mask as the other examples above.

+Last but not least, instruct your compiler to link against libsubnet by passing `-lsubnet` as an argument when compiling.

+_You may need to tell your compiler where to find the libsubnet headers and binaries.
+See your compiler's manual for details on how to do this._

 ## Contributing
 Contributions are always welcome, so feel free to create a pull request for yours!
 This project follows the [LLVM Coding Standards](https://llvm.org/docs/CodingStandards.html), so please make sure your code is formatted accordingly before submitting a pull request.